4pplet/waffling60/README.md

 - Gerber (contains PCB drawings and drill files)

 ## Releases
-Files for manufacturing can be found in releases.
+Files for manufacturing can be found in releases: https://github.com/4pplet/waffling60/releases

 ## Revision naming scheme
 - Revision: When updating the PCB I bump the revision.
 The revision is specified with a letter and a number.
 For big changes, the letter is changed (usually also include code changes), for minor changes, only the number is bumped.